Poisson process factorization for mutational signature analysis with genomic covariates: Algorithms for Poisson process factorization

-\cref{algo:MAP_rules} presents the one cycle for the steps to minimize \cref{eq:logPosterior}.
-Specifically, Steps 1 and 2 update signatures and baseline activities in a multiplicative manner.
-Their relative simplicity follows because the minima of the majorizers of \cref{eq:logPosterior} with respect to $r_{ik}$ and $\theta_{kj}$ are available analytically.
-Notice that signatures are re-normalized at each iteration due to the sum-to-one constraint of the Dirichlet prior.
-Both updates ensure that the non-negativity requirements are automatically satisfied, provided that $a \geq 1$ and $\alpha_{ik}\geq 1$.
-Hence, we recommend using $a=\alpha_{ik} = 1.01$ as defaults.
-Instead, Step 3 is obtained by taking two intermediate steps.
-First, we majorize \cref{eq:logPosterior} with respect to $\bbeta_k$.
-Then, we apply Newton's method using the gradient $\mathbf{g}_k$ and the Hessian matrix $\mathbf{H}_k$ in each signature $k$.
-This second move is reminiscent of the Fisher scoring algorithm used in Poisson regression with the canonical logarithmic link \citep{mccullagh1989generalized}.
-Finally, the updates in Step 4 are simply the modes of inverse-gamma full conditionals.
+Algorithm \ref{algo:MAP_rules} presents the steps for one iteration of our method for minimizing \cref{eq:logPosterior}.
+A complete derivation is in \cref{sec:proofs_derivs}.
+Steps 1 and 2 update the signatures and baseline activities in a multiplicative manner, ensuring that the positivity requirements are automatically satisfied, provided that $a \geq 1$ and $\alpha_{ik}\geq 1$.
+Step 3 updates $\bbeta_k$ by majorizing \cref{eq:logPosterior} with respect to $\bbeta_k$ and then applying Newton's method using the gradient $\mathbf{g}_k$ and the Hessian matrix $\mathbf{H}_k$ of the majorizer with respect to $\bbeta_k$.
+Step 4 updates $\mu_k$ and $\sigma^2_k$ by minimizing their full conditional densities, which have a closed form solution.

-Iterating Steps 1-4 until the relative difference between two successive evaluations of \cref{eq:logPosterior} is lower than a given threshold, say $10^{-7}$, leads to a local optimum.
-While \cref{eq:logPosterior} is guaranteed to decrease at every iteration, the final solution is not necessarily unique.
-This problem is an inherent characteristic of \textsc{nmf}; see \citet{gillis2021nonnegative} for a review.
-Hence, we recommend initializing the algorithm from various random starting points and choosing the solution with the highest log posterior density.
-Furthermore, to avoid potential numerical instabilities, we repeat Step 3 twice at each iteration and update $\bbeta_k$ as $\bbeta_k \gets \bbeta_k + \boldsymbol{\xi}_k\min\{1, \rho \sqrt{p}/\sqrt{\sum_{\ell = 1}^p \beta_{k\ell}^2}\}$ with $\boldsymbol{\xi}_k = -\mathbf{H}_{k}^{-1}\mathbf{g}_{k}$ and $\rho >0$.
-This strategy is suggested by \citet{miller2020inference} and ensures that $\bbeta_k$ moves along the direction $\boldsymbol{\xi}_k$ from Newton's method while capping the root-mean-square of $\boldsymbol{\xi}_k$ at $\rho$.
-In our experiments, we find that $\rho = 0.5$ works well in practice.